oguzgelal/reclare/README.md

 * Gradual learning curve, easy-to-grasp concepts
 * Easy to install, minimal configuration

+## Feedback

+What do you think about Reclare ?
+Do you have any ideas ?
+I would love to hear them, and kind of feedback is much appreciated.
+You can [email me](mailto:o.gelal77@gmail.com) or [contact me](https://oguzgelal.com) some other way.

 ## Contribution

-Reclare is not ready to accept major contributions at the time being
+The contribution guideline for Reclare is not ready at the time being, but if you love this project and want to help, please [contact me](mailto:o.gelal77@gmail.com).